Breast-conserving surgery: Oncoplastic surgery

 Oncoplastic surgery is an important consideration in breast-conserving surgery that integrates plastic surgery principles into breast cancer surgery in order to preserve aesthetic outcomes and quality of life, without compromising local control of the cancer.
 It is based on three surgical principles: ideal breast cancer surgery with free tumor margins, immediate breast reconstruction, and immediate symmetry with the other breast.
 Oncoplastic approaches to breast-conserving surgery may require a close partnership among surgeons who specialize in surgical oncology and plastic surgery.
 Oncoplastic surgery is not only limited to breast-conserving surgery, as the techniques and principles of plastic surgery can be applied to mastectomy as well.

-As of 2017, there had been no randomized controlled trials to compare oncoplastic breast-conserving surgery to traditional breast-conserving surgery techniques.
+The evidence comparing oncoplastic breast-conserving surgery to traditional breast-conserving surgery techniques is weak.
+There is no strong evidence to suggest that oncoplastic breast conserving surgery results in worse outcomes compared to other breast-conserving surgical techniques.

 History

 Prior to 1981, there existed limited evidence that breast-conserving surgery was an acceptable alternative to radical mastectomy for treatment of early stage breast cancer.
 Dr. Umberto Veronesi, an Italian oncologist, challenged this notion and led a clinical trial comparing the radical mastectomy with breast-conserving surgery (which was termed quadrantectomy at the time).
 This landmark trial showed no differences in overall survival, disease-free survival, and local recurrence for patients with breast cancer of less than 2 cm and no palpable axillary nodes.
 He was widely celebrated for this landmark study, so much so that some began referring to this operation as the Veronesi Quadrantectomy.
 The work of Bernard Fisher, who performed a randomized trial comparing lumpectomy, lumpectomy plus radiation and total mastectomy, was also pivotal in the establishment of breast-conserving surgery.